CU-DSI-Scholars/site-source/content/page/pi_faq_fall_2020.md

     *Answer*: Yes.
 We are happy to provide match-making services to as many projects as possible.
 Selected students will still be eligible for educational support activities.

++ **Question:** I don't have any funds of my own.
+Can I still participate?

+    *Answer*: You can still recruit students through the program, but your project will not be eligible for matching funds.
+It is possible to structure your project as an unpaid internship, however it is important to abide by federal and state regulations.
+The ISSO maintains a valuable [overview](https://isso.columbia.edu/content/unpaid-internships-and-volunteering) of these regulations as they apply to all students.
+Projects focused on the social good may also seek volunteers through our Data For Good program.
+Please contact us at [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu) for further information.

 + **Question:** I'm not sure that my project is a good fit for the program.
 Are there any other options?

     *Answer*: Yes.
 The DSI maintains a number of programs that can connect you with student or faculty resources.
-Please submit your project through [Campus Connections](https://www.datascience.columbia.edu/connections), or contact us at dsi-scholars@columbia.edu.
+Please submit your project through [Campus Connections](https://www.datascience.columbia.edu/connections), or contact us at [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu).

 + **Question:** Can I select more than one student?